alsekaram/eosapi_async/README.md

 its main focus are bot applications on the blockchain.

+In version 2.0.0:
+- Complete rework with modern Python support
+- Enhanced async implementation
+- Performance optimizations and improved error handling
-In Antelope's Leap 3.1, the abi_json_to_bin endpoint was deprecated.
+- Support for Antelope's Leap 3.1 (modified abi_json_to_bin methods)
-In version 1.0.3 modified the asynchronous abi_json_to_bin method to meet the new requirements.
-In version 1.1.2 modified the synchronous abi_json_to_bin method to meet the new requirements.
-In version 1.2.1 added proxy support
-In version 1.2.2 added custom headers for playing Alien Worlds In version 1.2.5 added cache for get_info and get_info_async In version 1.2.6 Replace "yeomen" with "alien" in the RPC host condition.
-This ensures headers are correctly updated when interacting with the Alien Worlds platform.
+- Proxy support functionality
+- Custom headers for Alien Worlds interaction
+- Cache implementation for get_info and get_info_async
+- Updated RPC host conditions for Alien Worlds platform